MexbaliaMX/ConnectIoT-SC/README.md

 ```bash
 cargo test
   ```
-*Or go to the test code in lib.rs and press *Run test* if using vs code.*
+*Or go to the test code in lib.rs and press *Run test* if using Visual Studio Code.*

 ---
 ## Examples